Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Implementation

 \section{Implementation}

-Our implementation uses a Xilinx Virtex UltraScale+ FPGA VCU1525 board with an XCVU9P FPGA chip as shown in Figure~\ref{fig:layout_16G} and Figure~\ref{fig:layout_8G}.
-There are 16 and 8 packet processor versions respectively, where each packet processor has a unique PR allocation as well as a wrapper next to it for communicating to the rest of the system.
-There is another larger PR block for the scheduler, labeled Scheduler\_block.
-Note that our current scheduler implementations are basic and require very few resources, and the rest of reserved area is empty for potentially a more sophisticated user scheduler.
-Reconfiguring scheduler during run time would stop the system, and the main role of partial reconfigurability is to isolate placement and routing.
-If run time updates more than just a few parameters are required, there could be a replica to switch to during partial reconfiguration.
+We implemented \fname on a Xilinx Virtex UltraScale+ FPGA VCU1525 board with an XCVU9P FPGA chip, shown in Figure~\ref{fig:layout_16G} and Figure~\ref{fig:layout_8G}.
+There are 16 and 8 \name versions respectively, where each \name (cyan) has its own independent PR allocation as well as an \name interconnect (purple) next to it for communicating to the rest of the system.
+We used the VexRISC-V~\footnote{\url{https://github.com/SpinalHDL/VexRiscv}} as the core within each \name.
+VexRISC-V is a small open source 32-bit RISC-V core with a 5-stage pipeline that is optimized for FPGAs.
+It also can be easily modified to select the developer's desired capabilities.

+We also allocated another larger PR block for the \lb (blue).
+Our current load balancer implementations are basic and require very few resources, and the rest of the reserved area is empty for potentially a more sophisticated user \lb.
+The main role of partial reconfigurability for the \lb is to isolate its placement and routing, so if parameter updates to the \lb are not sufficient, a developer can easily replace the \lb.
+We do not support partial reconfiguration of \lb during runtime, as it requires a backup \lb module to switch to for the duration of the reconfiguration.
+The backup \lb adds a significant resource overhead, while for many middlebox applications updates to the policy can be sufficiently expressed through passing parameters during runtime.

-There are two main components for the incoming and outgoing interfaces.
-First, the physical Ethernet interfaces are connected via MAC modules and FIFOs, colored in green.
-Second, there are PCIe modules for connecting to the host for control, accessing host DRAM, and providing a virtual Ethernet interface, together colored in yellow.
-The main component of the PCIe module is a multi-queue PCIe DMA engine.
-This DMA subsystem includes a driver for the Linux networking stack, enabling operation as a NIC.
-These components are provided by the Corundum open-source 100~Gbps virtual network interface~\cite{corundum}.
+The physical Ethernet interfaces on the FPGA board are connected via MAC modules and FIFOs (green).
+The PCIe modules (yellow) are used for connecting to the host for control, accessing host DRAM, and providing a virtual Ethernet interface.
+Most of these components are provided by the Corundum open-source 100~Gbps virtual network interface~\cite{corundum}, which includes a driver for the Linux networking stack, enabling \fname's operation as a NIC.

-Finally, the switching subsystem is shown in orange, and each wrapper is connected to this subsystem; red lines show a few of these connections.
-Wider switches are implemented as 512-bits wide and the narrower switches as 128-bits wide, which provide max throughput of 128~Gbps and 32~Gbps respectively.
-There is some overhead for arbitration that reduces the performance from their maximum values, but remains above 100~Gbps for the wider interfaces.
+Finally, the packet distribution subsystem (orange) is connected to \name interconnects (red lines show a few of these connections).
+The widest switches are 512-bits wide and the narrowest switches are 128-bits wide, they provide max throughput of 128~Gbps and 32~Gbps respectively.
+There is incurred overhead for switch arbitration that reduces their peak performance, but still the wider switches operate above 100~Gbps.
+We had to add several physical constraints to help Vivado (Xilinx's FPGA development toolchain) in placement of the switches, as they are wide and span across the FPGA's dies.
+After these optimizations, the switching infrastructure uses 54.7\% of the FPGA's die crossing registers.